kc8/YouDistract-Me-Not/README.md

 This app allows you to query or search for YouTube videos with just a search bar.
 I made this because I always go to YouTube.com to search for videos and end up getting distracted watching unproductive videos fom my subscription.
 My goal was just to create a bar bones search bar.

-You can check out the live search function here: [Link to come]
+You can check out the live search function: [here](https://distractmenot.cooperkyle.com/)

 # Default React README (details on running the app)